 How do we collect and hold personal information?

 - from you directly when you provide your details to us;

-- from you indirectly through emails, forms, face-to-face meetings, interviews, registration and attendance at seminars, business cards and telephone conversations and through use of the services and facilities available through www.minterellison.com, including receiving subscription applications, blogs and other social media outlets to which you contribute; and
+- from you indirectly through emails, forms, face-to-face meetings, interviews, registration and attendance at seminars, business cards and telephone conversations and through use of the services and facilities available through our websites and social media channels (including our blogs and LinkedIn channel); and

 We will take reasonable steps to protect the security of personal information.
 Our personnel are required to respect the confidentiality of personal information and the privacy of individuals.
 We take reasonable steps to protect personal information held from misuse and loss and from unauthorised access, modification or disclosure, for example by use of physical security and restricted access to electronic records.
 Where we no longer require your personal information we will take reasonable steps to destroy it.

 Why do we collect, hold, use and disclose personal information?